Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198934685-5bbb848d-98ba-4fd6-9401-46b295d05631.png)

 ## `-m`:
 The `-m` command displays how long the text file is in percentage.
+This is useful for file management when the user does not want a text file to be over a certain percentage.
 The following images below displays the output when the `less -m chapter-1.txt` command is used in the `technical/911report/` directory and what is typed as the command.

 command: